 - Also appears in the James Bond film Tomorrow Never Dies.
 When being "interrogated", he shifts sideways from a punch and Mook #1 ends up punching Mook #2 instead, giving Bond the opening he needs to beat up the numerous baddies.

-- The Remake also features quite a bit of it in the initial fight between Mr. Han and the six boys who'd beaten up Dre.
+- The Karate Kid (2010) features quite a bit of it in the initial fight between Mr. Han and the six boys who'd beaten up Dre.
 Han barely shows any actual offense at all, mostly maneuvering the boys into hitting each other.
 When Dre remarks on this in the next scene, Mr. Han replies, "when fighting against angry blind men, best to just stay out of the way".

 - The protagonist of Ultraviolet incorporates this into her Gun Kata in the rooftop shootout in order to take out a group of gangster-looking Mooks.